poppy-project/poppy-docs/en/getting-started/program-the-robot.md

 * **Design web apps** connected to your robot, such as the [monitor interface](https://github.com/poppy-project/poppy-monitor) (also a contribution!).
 * Make your **robot interact with other connected devices** such as a smartphone, intelligent sensors, or even your twitter account...

-> **Caution** The REST API is still a work in progress, will change and is clearly ill documented!
+> **Warning** The REST API is still a work in progress, will change and is clearly ill documented!
 For more information you can have a look [here](https://github.com/poppy-project/pypot/blob/master/REST-APIs.md) our on the [forum](https://forum.poppy-project.org).
 A well designed, stable and well documented REST API is expected for the next major software release.